oniichaNj/headached/README.markdown

 Suggested ideas
 ---------------
 * (evilmode) add option to disable entropy gathering and instead constantly feed '1' into the entropy pool
-* (maybe?) write a file to echo random bytes to the system sound output file? could break compability for some systems
+* (maybe?) write a file to echo random bytes to the system sound output device? could break compability for some systems
 * ...your ideas go here!